As children’s skins are delicate and thinner than adults, they are at a greater risk when it comes to harmful agent that can be absorbed through skin.

 Types of Sunscreen

-There are two types of sunscreen in the market: Chemical-free sunscreen (also termed as Barrier or Physical sunscreen) and Chemical sunscreen.
+There are two types of sunscreen on the market: Chemical-free sunscreen (also called Barrier or Physical sunscreen) and Chemical sunscreen.

-Chemical sunscreen reacts with the skin to form protection against sun rays and are more likely to cause skin irritation or allergic reactions as the active ingredients are being absorbed by the body.
+Chemical sunscreen reacts with the skin to form protection against sun rays and is more likely to cause skin irritation or allergic reactions as the active ingredients are absorbed by the body.

 Sunscreen labelled as ‘broad-spectrum’ are sunscreen which protects again both.